thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/mqtt-broker.md

 * **Authentication and authorization**: Validating client identities and enforcing access control policies to ensure only authorized clients can publish or subscribe.
 * **Message routing**: Receiving published messages and efficiently distributing them to all clients subscribed to the relevant topics.
 * **Session and state management**: Tracking client subscriptions and, if configured, storing undelivered messages for clients that are offline.
-* **Quality of Service (QoS)**: Guaranteeing message delivery according to the selected QoS level — *At most once (QoS 0)*, *At least once (QoS 1)*, or *Exactly once (QoS 2)*.
+* **Quality of Service (QoS)**: Guaranteeing message delivery according to the selected <a href="/products/mqtt-broker/" target="_blank" style="color: inherit; text-decoration: none;">MQTT QoS</a> level — *At most once (QoS 0)*, *At least once (QoS 1)*, or *Exactly once (QoS 2)*.

 In short, the broker serves as the **backbone of the MQTT network**, ensuring that communication between clients is scalable, secure, and dependable.

 ### How It Works

-The publish/subscribe model in MQTT is simple yet powerful.
-The broker acts as the central hub that ensures messages get from publishers to subscribers without them needing to know about each other.

-1. **A client publishes a message** on a specific topic (e.g., `sensors/temperature`).
+The operation of an MQTT system can be broken down into distinct stages — from the moment a client connects to the broker, through authentication and authorization, to message publishing and distribution.

+#### Client Connection

+* A client (device, app, or service) initiates a connection to the broker using the **CONNECT** packet.
+* This packet typically includes:

+    * Client identifier (`clientId`)
+    * Protocol version (e.g., MQTT 3.1.1 or MQTT 5.0)
+    * Optional username and password
+    * Clean session flag or session expiry interval (for session persistence)
+    * Last Will and Testament (LWT) message, if defined

+#### Authentication & Authorization

+* The broker validates the connection request by checking credentials (username/password, certificates for SSL/TLS, or token-based mechanisms).
+* Once authenticated, the broker enforces **authorization policies**, determining which topics the client is allowed to **publish** to and **subscribe** from.
+* If the connection is accepted, the broker replies with a **CONNACK** packet confirming session parameters.
+If not, the connection is refused.

+#### Subscribing to Topics

+* To receive messages, the client sends a **SUBSCRIBE** packet specifying one or more topics (with optional wildcards) and the desired **QoS level**.
+* The broker registers the client’s subscription and replies with a **SUBACK** packet that confirms which QoS levels were granted.

+#### Publishing Messages

+* When a client wants to send data, it sends a **PUBLISH** packet to the broker.
+* The packet contains:

+    * The topic name
+    * The message payload
+    * The QoS level for delivery reliability
+    * Retain flag (if the message should be stored as the last known good value for that topic)
+* Depending on QoS, the broker and client may exchange acknowledgment packets (**PUBACK**, **PUBREC**, **PUBREL**, **PUBCOMP**) to guarantee delivery.

+#### Message Distribution

-2. The **broker receives the message** and checks which clients are subscribed to that topic.
+* The broker receives the published message and looks up all active subscriptions that match the topic.
-3. The broker **distributes the message** to all matching subscribers, applying Quality of Service (QoS) levels, retained message rules, and session handling as needed.
-4. **Subscribers receive the message** and can process it — for example, storing it in a database, displaying it on a dashboard, or triggering an alert.

-This decoupled communication model allows publishers and subscribers to operate independently, making MQTT highly scalable and resilient for distributed systems.
+* For each matching subscriber, the broker forwards the message:

+    * Respecting the **QoS level** agreed upon with each subscriber.
+    * Delivering retained messages where applicable.
+    * Storing messages for offline subscribers if persistent sessions are enabled.

+#### Receiving Messages

+* Subscribers receive the message in a **PUBLISH** packet from the broker.
+* Based on QoS, the subscriber may need to send back acknowledgment packets to confirm receipt.
+* Once processed, subscribers can act on the message — logging it, storing it, visualizing it, or triggering actions.

+#### Disconnecting

+* When a client no longer needs the connection, it sends a **DISCONNECT** packet.
+* If the client disconnects unexpectedly, the broker triggers the **Last Will and Testament (LWT)** message (if configured) and may keep the session alive based on the persistence settings.

+This end-to-end lifecycle — from connection and authentication to message delivery and disconnection — makes MQTT a lightweight but **robust messaging protocol** for everything from simple IoT gadgets to massive distributed systems.

 ### Key Features of an MQTT Broker

-An MQTT broker provides several capabilities that make it well-suited for IoT, real-time data exchange, and distributed applications:

-* **Scalability**: Designed to manage thousands — or even millions — of concurrent client connections while maintaining reliable message delivery.
-* **Lightweight communication**: Uses minimal bandwidth and processing power, making it ideal for constrained devices and networks with limited resources.
+An MQTT broker combines **protocol-level features** of MQTT with **system-level capabilities** to ensure efficient, secure, and reliable messaging.

+#### MQTT Protocol Features Supported by the Broker

+* **Quality of Service (QoS)**: Guarantees message delivery at different levels — *at most once (0)*, *at least once (1)*, or *exactly once (2)*.
+* **Keep Alive mechanism**: Ensures the connection between client and broker stays active by requiring periodic communication, helping detect broken connections quickly.
-* **Last Will and Testament (LWT)**: Automatically sends a predefined message to subscribers if a client disconnects unexpectedly, enabling failure detection and recovery.
+* **Last Will and Testament (LWT)**: Sends a predefined message if a client disconnects unexpectedly, helping detect failures automatically.
-* **Retained messages**: Stores the most recent message on a topic so that new subscribers immediately receive the latest state without waiting for the next publish.
+* **Retained messages**: Stores the last message on a topic so new subscribers receive the most recent state instantly.
+* **Topic-based routing**: Efficiently matches published messages to subscribers using hierarchical topics and wildcards.
+* **Session persistence**: Maintains subscriptions and undelivered messages for clients that reconnect, allowing reliable communication even after temporary disconnections.
+* **Shared subscriptions** (MQTT 5.0): Distributes messages among a group of subscribers to balance load.

+These are some of the most important MQTT features supported by brokers.
+Depending on the version of the protocol (MQTT 3.1.1 or 5.0) and the specific broker implementation, many more features may be available to enhance reliability, efficiency, and security.

+> TBMQ supports the full range of MQTT 3.x and MQTT 5.0 protocol features.

+#### Broker Capabilities

+* **Scalability**: Handles thousands or millions of simultaneous client connections and messages with consistent reliability.
+* **Performance**: Optimized for low latency and high throughput, even in large distributed systems.
+* **Durability**: Ensures that critical messages and session data are stored persistently (e.g., in databases or disk-backed queues), so they survive restarts or crashes.
-* **Security**: Provides mechanisms such as TLS/SSL encryption, authentication, and fine-grained access control to ensure secure and trusted communication.
+* **Security**: Provides TLS/SSL encryption, authentication, and fine-grained access control to ensure safe communication.

-Together, these features enable the broker to act as a **reliable backbone** for messaging in IoT and distributed systems.
+* **High availability & clustering**: Supports clustering, load balancing, and fault tolerance for production-grade deployments.
+* **Integration**: Connects seamlessly with external systems such as databases, Kafka, or cloud services for data processing and analytics.

+> TBMQ provides all of these capabilities out of the box: horizontal scalability to millions of clients, high throughput with low latency, persistence and durability powered by Redis/Kafka,
+> built-in TLS/SSL security, clustering with fault tolerance, and integration with external systems like Kafka, other MQTT brokers, and HTTP-based services.

 ### Types of MQTT Brokers